gbadamosi107/configure-ad/README.md

 - Step 2: Ensure Connectivity between the Client and Domain Controller
 - Step 3: Install Active Directory (AD)
 - Step 4: Create an Admin and Normal User Account in AD
-- Step 5: Join Client VM to the Domain Controller VM
+- Step 5: Join the Client VM to the Domain Controller VM
 - Step 6: Setup Remote Desktop for non-administrative users on the Client VM
 - Step 7: Create additional users and log in to the Client VM with one of the users